 Obviously, these are all signs that your ductwork is overdue for a good, professional cleaning.
 With more than three decades of experience cleaning HVAC systems, you can rest assured that top-notch services from J.R.
 Bolton in Fulton County and beyond will drastically improve the efficiency of your HVAC system, reduce your energy use and improve your indoor air quality.

 The Road to Cleaner Ducts

-In addition to annual air duct cleaning in DeKalb County, there are a few more ways to ensure that your ductwork always performs at its best.
+In addition to annual air duct cleaning in DeKalb County and the surrounding area, there are a few more ways to ensure that your ductwork always performs at its best.

 The first method revolves around your air filter.
 In order for your air conditioning system to work most efficiently, you should change your air filters every three months.
 If you have pets, smoke inside the home or use your AC system more aggressively during certain seasons, you can even change the filters monthly.
 Of course, if you ever notice dust circulating through the air when your HVAC runs or you see that your element is dirty, these are also sure-fire signs that it’s time to put in a fresh filter.
 Replacing the filters on a regular basis will help keep the ductwork clean and keep your air healthier.